Victoriaville Tigres Logo

 Inside the letter “C” is a knight in armor with a shield.
 His helmet is decorated with a feather, and the raised visor opens the image.
 As the main symbol, the knight emphasizes the team’s name, “Chevaliers,” and adds historical significance to the logo.

 The team’s name, “Chevaliers,” is in an arc in black capital letters at the top.
-The strict font enhances the seriousness and significance of the image.
-At the bottom of the circle, the inscription “Longueuil” is in red and a simpler font that harmonizes with the rest of the parts.
+The strict font enhances the image’s seriousness and significance.
+At the bottom of the circle, the inscription “Longueuil” is in red and in a simpler font that harmonizes with the other elements.

 The emblem’s round shape conveys completeness and integrity, and the composition conveys team spirit and unity.